An applied research project on cohousing and collective ownership models for reclaiming affordable habitat quality in Athens

-– explore the existing legal framework and propose new
+– explore the existing legal framework and propose appropriate regulatory amendments

-– cultivate the imaginary of collective property and familiarize people in Athens with the cohousing practices
+– cultivate the imaginary of collective property and familiarize people in Athens with the principles and practices of cohousing

 – work out realistic scenarios and prototypes of alternative ownership of urban land and test them through pilot case studies in the center of Athens.